UniLogin/UniLogin/docs/source/overview.rst

 Deployment is designed in the way, that user pays for himself.
 To do that, we use counterfactual deployment. (``create2`` function to deploy contract)

-The process looks like follows:
+The process looks as follows:

-- **computing contract address** - SDK computes deterministic contract address.
-Contract address is unique and is obtained from the users public key and factory contract address connected to particular relayer.
+- **computing contract address** - An SDK computes a deterministic contract address.
+A contract address is unique and is obtained from the user's public key and a factory contract address connected to a particular relayer.

-- **waiting for balance** - User sends funds on this address.
-He can transfer ether on his own or use on-ramp provider.
-SDK waits for future contract address balance change.
-If SDK discovers, that required funds are on this balance, sends deploy request to relayer.
+- **waiting for balance** - The user sends funds on this address.
+He can transfer ether on his own or use an on-ramp provider.
+The SDK waits for the future contract address balance change.
+If the SDK discovers that required funds are on this balance it sends a deploy request to a relayer.

-- **deploy** - Relayer deploys the contract and immediately gets the refund from the contract.
+- **deploy** - The relayer deploys the contract and immediately gets the refund from the contract.

-- **refund** - During deployment contract will refund the cost of the transaction to the relayer address.
+- **refund** - During deployment the contract will refund the cost of the transaction to the relayer address.

-Deploy in-depth
+Deployment in-depth
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

-SDK create deploy.
-Deploy contains the following parameters:
+An SDK creates deployment.
+The deployment contains the following parameters:

 .. image:: ../modeling/img/concepts/Deployment.png

-- **ensName** - ENS name chosen by user.
+- **ensName** - ENS name chosen by a user.
 It is the only parameter provided by the user.
-- **publicKey** - the public key of newly generated key pair on a users device.
+- **publicKey** - the public key of a newly generated key pair on the user's device.
-- **ensAddress** - address of ENS contract.
+- **ensAddress** - the address of ENS contract.
 It is required to properly register the ENS name.
-- **resolverAddress** - address of Resolver contract.
+- **resolverAddress** - the address of Resolver contract.
 It is required to properly register the ENS name.
-- **registrarAddress** - address of Registrar contract.
+- **registrarAddress** - the address of Registrar contract.
 It is required to properly register the ENS name.
 - **gasPrice** - gas price used in the refund process.
 - **signature** - the signature of all of the arguments above.
-Signature ensures parameters comes from the owner of the private key (paired to the public key).
+The signature ensures parameters come from the owner of the private key (paired to the public key).
 In particular, it prevents against malicious ENS name registration and gas price replacement.

 **ENS name collision**

-Deploy contains ENS name so it could fail (for example when ens name is taken).
+Deployment contains ENS name so it could fail (for example when ENS name is taken).
 That's why we require success on register ENS name.
 If it fails, the contract won't be deployed, so the user can choose ENS name once again and register it on the same contract address.

 **Deployment lifecycle**

-It starts when the user generates contract address signed to him.
+It starts when the user generates a contract address assigned to him.
 The first half of deployment is waiting for the user to send funds to the computed contract address.

 .. image:: ../modeling/img/concepts/DeploymentStates.png